-County Court's Response: Regarding the Segregation of Duties: The Administrative Office of the Courts and Probation (AOCP) accepts that there is a risk from one person having the authority to initiate and complete financial transactions.
-To reduce the risk of improper transactions, court financial specialists review court records and provide assistance to county courts if there are discrepancies.
-However, the Judicial Branch does not have the financial and human resources to mitigate all risks related to segregation of duties sufficient to meet current audit guidelines.
-As a result, in order to fulfill all statutory obligations, the AOCP has determined that all clerk magistrates will have the authority to operate all financial functions of a court.
+County Court's Response: The Administrative Office of the Courts and Probation (AOCP) accepts that there is a risk from one person having the authority to initiate and complete financial transactions.
+To reduce the risk of improper transactions, court financial specialists regularly review records and provide assistance to county Courts.
+However, the Judicial Branch does not have the financial and human resources to mitigate the risk related to segregation of duties sufficient to meet audit guidelines.
+As a result, at this time, the AOCP has determined that all clerk magistrates will have the authority to operate all financial Functions of a court.